DAKT Investors Have Opportunity to Lead Daktronics, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-1, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Daktronics, Inc. ("Daktronics" or the "Company") (NASDAQ: DAKT).
+LOS ANGELES, Feb.
+6, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Daktronics, Inc. ("Daktronics" or the "Company") (NASDAQ: DAKT).

 Class Period: March 10, 2022 – December 6, 2022